pzhou11/Doomsday_Dashboard/README.md

 19) Go back to the terminal collecting the tweets, and interrupt the job by typing control-c

 20) Run the python programs to export the data into the serving layer
+    $python get_tweets.py (collects 20 most recent tweets from QuakesInCA writes it to a MIDStest.csv)
+    $python tweet_count.py (collects word, count for the tweets involving earthquake AND Trump and writes it to
+    wordcount_results.csv.

 19) Start a simple python HTTP server
    - Change directory to /home/w205/W205_Project/serving
    - Start the python server
    $python -m SimpleHTTPServer 8080

+20) open your browser to port 8080 of your EC2 instance ip ip address:8080

+21) Input the ZIP code you are interested into the search box, and click the click me button!